hackforla/food-oasis/doc/localdatabase.md

 When creating the container, I specified mapping port 5433 to avoid conflicts with an existing default Postgres installation, which would be using the default port of 5432.

+Even though this runs Postgres in a docker container, you still might want to install Postgres as described just to install pgAdmin (the GUI development tool) and psql (the command-line tool for working with Postgres).

-### Running Postgres on your native platform
+### Running Postgres on Your Native Platform

 To install Postgres directly on your native machine, just download and install Postgres by following the instructions [here](https://www.postgresql.org/download/).
 Be sure to choose the options to install any client tools (e.g., pgAdmin and psql), if the installation has such options.
+This should also install Postgres' de-facto standard database development tool, pgAdmin.

+You will also need to [Install the PostGIS extension](https://postgis.net/install/) to support the geogrphic features that Food Oasis uses.

 By default, the connection parameters for a database instance installed this way will be:

 ```
 POSTGRES_HOST=localhost